 A: Yes, ACHA offers a template letter of invitation/consent that you may edit to meet the specific needs of your campus (local campus contact, incentives) or requirements of your IRB.
-You'll find a copy of the template document on our website at www.acha-ncha.org

-Q: Do I have to use the ACHA letter of invitation/consent as provided in Instructions for Web Surveyors document?
+Q: Do I have to use the ACHA letter of invitation/consent as provided?

 A: It is recommended that you stick as closely as you can to the template letter provided by ACHA.
 The letter describes the methodology we use to administer the survey and collect the data.
-If you need to make changes to our standard template letter, you are encouraged to share them with the ACHA-NCHA Program Office for feedback BEFORE you submit your IRB application.
+If you need to make changes to our standard template letter, you are encouraged to share them with the ACHA Research Team for feedback BEFORE you submit your IRB application.
 ACHA will not send a survey invitation/consent letter that does not accurately describe our data collection methods.